centre for contemporary art revitalizes tashkent’s 19th-century mahallas as artist residencies

 Across the courtyard and tucked into vast brick arches, living spaces for the residents have been constructed from a natural palette of wood and brick that retains the site’s authentic character.
 The exposed facade and interiors are a mixture of original brickwork, three centuries old, alongside some sourced recently from Bukhara, leading into the adjacent stone wall that conceals Studio KO’s contemporary addition.
 The French studio has created a luminous volume marked by expansive glazing and steel framework to host modern workshops equipped with specialist machinery and a cafe.

 The complex also features a terrace, once a community gathering spot, which has been revived as a tea house.
-Supporting the Center for Contemporary Art’s agenda to cultivate co-creation and the preservation of regional heritage, all restorations have been implemented in collaboration with local builders, carpenters, and masons with a focus on mentorship to a younger generation of craftsmen.
+Supporting the Centre for Contemporary Art’s agenda to cultivate co-creation and the preservation of regional heritage, all restorations have been implemented in collaboration with local builders, carpenters, and masons with a focus on mentorship to a younger generation of craftsmen.

 aga khan and studio KO revitalize tashkent’s 19th-century mahallas as artist residencies